lukasbuehler/toggl-hours-bot/README.md

 make send_daily_hours
 ```

-Add a cronjob like this
+Add a cronjob like this:

 ```
 0 23 * * * cd ~/projects/toggl-hours-bot && make send-daily-hours
 ```

+This will send the daily hours every day at 11 pm in the timezone of the server.